isaacutajar/ARI5121-xai-finnews-sentiment-reproduction/README.txt

   granger/                       # VAR/Granger summaries
-  backtest/                      # strategy daily curves & summaries leakage/                       # leakage audit reports scripts/                          # all CLI pipelines (see below) Loughran-McDonald_MasterDictionary_1993-2024.xlsx  # (optional, for LM rebuild) README.md
+  backtest/                      # strategy daily curves & summaries leakage/                       # leakage audit reports report/                          # the documentation for this project scripts/                          # all CLI pipelines (see below) Loughran-McDonald_MasterDictionary_1993-2024.xlsx  # (optional, for LM rebuild) assignment_notebook.ipynb         # the notebook with the experiments and way forward README.md requirements.txt

 ---